-Real growth happens when you’re outside of your comfort zone.
-If you stick to the same exercise routine—whether it’s weight lifting, running, swimming, you name it—you will invite boredom and training plateaus to your life.
+Real growth happens when you step outside of your comfort zone.
+If you stick to the same exercise routine—whether it’s weightlifting, running, swimming, or anything else —you’ll invite boredom and training plateaus.

-High-intensity interval training is, by far, the ideal training method to help you burn mad calories and improve fitness level like nothing else.
-In fact, study after study has shown HIIT to be effective for weight loss and improving fitness level like nothing else.
+High-intensity interval training is, by far, the ideal training method to help you burn calories and improve your fitness level.
+Countless studies have shown HIIT to be effective for weight loss as well as for improving fitness level.
+It’s like nothing else.

-This type of training is all about mixing high-intensity exercise with low to moderate intensity exercises.
+HIIT is all about mixing high-intensity exercise with low-to-moderate intensity exercises.

 I have used it.
 I have done it.
-And I love it, and I bet you will love it too—once you get used to it and learn how to do it right.
+And I love it.
+I bet you will love it too once you get used to it and learn how to do it right.

-Sprint are the ultimate form of high-intensity interval training.
-They are simple, intense, and scalable so you can always readjust them to fit with your own needs and training goals.
+Sprints are the ultimate form of high-intensity interval training.
+They’re simple, intense, and scalable, so you can always readjust them to fit your needs and training goals.

 During sprint intervals, you alternate between running as fast as possible for a set distance and brief periods of slow jogging for recovery.

-Here is how to proceed on your next sprint session.
+Here’s how to proceed with a sprint session.

-After a thorough warm-up of 10 minutes, perform 8 to 10 30-seconds full-efforts sprints at your maximum speed.
+After a thorough warm-up of 10 minutes, perform eight to ten 30-second, full effort sprints at your maximum speed.

-Take one-minute recovery between each sprint, then finish your session with a 5-minute cooldown.
+Take one minute of recovery between each sprint, then finish your session with a 5-minute cooldown.

-Hill reps are the next level of the track sprints.
-The are one of the best resistance exercises for the lower body, helping build strength and speed in your glutes, hamstrings, quads, and calves.
+Hill reps are the next level of track sprints.
+They’re one of the best resistance exercises for the lower body, helping build strength and speed in your glutes, hamstrings, quads, and calves.

-Hill sprints are also safer on your legs and take less time to perform.
+Hill sprints are also safer on your legs and take less time to perform than sprints.

-Perform enough reps for the session to last between 20 to 25 minutes, then end your workout with a 5-minute cooldown jog.
+Perform enough reps of this exercise for the session to last between 20 and 25 minutes, then end your workout with a 5-minute cooldown jog.

 Here are five more hill workouts to try.

-Rope training is one of the most under-utilized, yet most effective training tools for increasing cardiovascular fitness, speed up weight loss and improve muscle endurance
+Rope training is one of the most under-utilized yet most effective training tools for increasing cardiovascular fitness.
+It speeds up weight loss and improves muscle endurance.

-For starters, this training system is a fat burning machine.
+This training system is a fat burning machine.
 According to a study published in the Journal of Strength and Conditioning Research, battling the ropes for one minute can burn up to 10.3 calories per minute.
-That translates to 400 to 500 calories in a simple 30-minute workout.
+That translates to 400 to 500 calories in a 30-minute workout.

-Plus, battle ropes exercises target almost every muscle in the body—especially the core, including the glutes, lower, obliques, and abs.
+Battling ropes exercises target almost every muscle in the body, especially the core, the glutes, lower obliques, and abs.

-The kettlebells, the cannonball-like weight with a handle, are one of the best training tools to add to your workouts if you want to get a leaner, stronger body without spending endless hours in the gym.
+Kettlebells are cannonball-like weights with a handle.
+They are one of the best training tools you can add to your workouts if you want to get a leaner, stronger body without spending endless hours in the gym.

-According to research conducted at the University of Wisconsin, kettlebell training burns as many calories per minute as a 6-minute mile—amounting to 400 to 500 calories for a 30-minute workout.
+According to research conducted at the University of Wisconsin, kettlebell training burns as many calories per minute as running a 6-minute mile, amounting to 400 to 500 calories for a 30-minute workout.

-Another research has also found that kettlebell training can lessen shoulder, neck and back pain by strengthening upper body and core muscles.
+Other research has found that kettlebell training can lessen shoulder, neck and back pain by strengthening upper body and core muscles.

-After a thorough 10-minute warm-up, do 12 reps of kettlebell squat thrusts, followed immediately by 16 reps of the kettlebell swings, then do 12 kettlebell snatches.
-Rest for one to two minutes, then repeat the whole circuit three to four times.
+After a thorough 10-minute warm-up, do 12 reps of kettlebell squat thrusts immediately followed by 16 reps of kettlebell swings.
+Then do 12 kettlebell snatches, rest for one to two minutes, then repeat the whole circuit three to four times.

 Crunches, sit-ups, and other traditional ab exercises are a waste of time and energy.

-In fact, these sit-ups and crunches can lead to lower back pain and cause herniated discs.
-They are also boring and not that effective—especially when performed with bad form.
+Sit-Ups and crunches can lead to lower back pain and may even cause herniated discs.
+They’re boring and not that effective, especially when performed using bad form.

-Instead, do planks (with all of its variations), or total-body exercises, such as deadlifts, squats, floor wipes.
+Instead, do planks (with all of its variations) or total-body exercises such as deadlifts, squats, or floor wipes.

-Here are 13 variations of the standard plank to try out.
+Here are 13 variations of the standard plank to try.

 Do Tempo Runs on the Treadmill

-Also known as lactate threshold, LT, or threshold run, this is a faster-paced workout that’s vital for improving metabolic fitness and maximizing the number of calories burned on the treadmill.
+Also known as lactate threshold (LT) or threshold runs, this is a faster-paced workout that’s vital for improving metabolic fitness and maximizing the number of calories burned on the treadmill.